-The term 'Access Security’ generally refers to a system that can control, monitor and restrict the movement of people, assets or vehicles, in, out and around a building or site.
-The benefits of using an access security system include the prevention of loss or damage to capital assets and the reduced risk of personal injury to staff and visitors.
-Access security applications range from controlling a single entrance door to managing a large complex site.
+The term 'Access Control' usually refers to a system that can control and monitor the movement of people and/or goods into/out of a building or site.
+The benefits of using access security systems include the prevention of loss or damage to capital assets and the reduced risk of personal injury to staff and visitors.
+Access security applications range from controlling an entrance door to managing a large complex site.
 A physical access control system consists of three main components:

-The physical barrier prevents the entry of unauthorised personnel and has a means of granting access electrically.
-These may be; a door fitted with an electromagnet, bolt lock or electric strike locking device, a turnstile, a parking gate or a lift.
-For doors, a magnetic door sensor may be added to monitor the door position, so that an alarm can be raises if the door is left open or opened illegally.
-Because there is no means of ensuring that only one person passes through a door when it is unlocked, strict rules must be in place to deter authorised users from allowing unauthorised people access through the door.
+The physical barrier prevents the access of unauthorized persons and has a means of providing access to electrical.
+These can be: a door equipped with an electromagnet, electric strike, a bolt lock, a parking gate or an elevator.
+For doors, a magnetic door sensor can be added to monitor the door so that an alarm can be raised if the door is open or illegally opened.
+Because there is no way to guarantee that only one person will go through a door when it is unlocked, strict rules must be put in place to deter authorized users from allowing unauthorized access through the door

-The identity of an individual is determined by a ‘credential’, which may be a PIN code, an access card, key fob, or a unique human characteristic such as a fingerprint.
-In some cases, combinations of two or more of these credentials may be used to identify the person for an access control system.
+An individual's identity is determined by a 'reference', which can be a PIN code, an access card, key fob or a unique human characteristic, such as a fingerprint.
+In some cases, combinations of two or more of these credentials can be used to identify the person for an access control system.